 We scheduled everything we could for the earliest time slots available.
 We ate lunch around 11 am and dinner around 4:30 pm.
 We visited Mallory Square at 5 PM which is right as the Sunset Celebration festivities were getting started.

 By arranging our day on the early side of things we really had a minimal crowd experience even in highly visited tourist spots.
 Kids do well having things early anyway so it helped our day run smoothly!

 If you’re planning a family trip, MAKE PLANS.
 Don’t just show up and go with the flow.

-I typically love to walk and explore a new town with my husband but I knew going in that having a solid game plan for our day in Key West was crucial to it going well!
+I typically love to walk and explore a new town with my husband but I knew going in that having a solid game plan for our day in Key West was crucial to it going well with the entire family!

-We visited Fort Zachary Taylor, had a scheduled trolley tour of the city mid-day, and then had a trolley ghost tour for the earliest time slot that evening.
-Having these planned activities really allowed us to enjoy the area without encountering any uncomfortable moments for our kids.
+We visited Fort Zachary Taylor State Park, had a scheduled trolley tour of the city mid-day, and then had a trolley ghost tour for the earliest time slot that evening.
+Having these planned activities really allowed us to enjoy the area and have a great time without encountering any uncomfortable moments for our kids.